 With a cast full of clowns like Dan Aykroyd, Bill Murray, and Rick Moranis, it's no surprise there are some wacky Ghostbusters behind-the-scenes secrets.
 Perhaps the most fascinating pieces of Ghostbusters trivia actually pertain to the somewhat hectic production process.
-That said, there were some not-so-funny things going on as well, like a lawsuit brought on by Huey Lewis, among other things.
+That said, some not-so-funny things were going on as well, like a lawsuit brought on by Huey Lewis.

 And Aykroyd's father wrote A History of Ghosts: The True Story of Seances, Mediums, Ghosts and Ghostbusters.
 All of this played an integral role in Aykroyd's writing of Ghostbusters.